Yes, you read it right — there are benefits of online games to law students, which most of us haven’t maximized yet.

 And yes, to law students as well.

-5 Benefits of Online Games to Law Students or Anyone
+5 Benefits of Online Games to Law Students (or virtually to anyone)

 Who says online video gaming is bad for law students?
 Here’s a list of benefits that online game lovers, like me, enjoy.